karthikeya-bhamidipati/PorfolioProject/README.md

 ### Projects Page

-- Grid of personal projects with descriptions
+- Grid of personal projects with descriptions and links

 ### Academics Page